binaryslav/linux-cheat-notes/linux-notes.md

           apt-cache rdepends --installed packagename - lists dependencies for an installed package (according to a real environment)

-          sudo apt search [a pakage/string of pakage]
+          apt search [a pakage/string of pakage]

           apt list -a <pkg> to find out what versions are available